callmecavs/start/README.md

 ## About

-Outset is developed with the intention of being the solution to writing frontend code instantly.
+Outset is developed with the intention of being **the solution to writing frontend code instantly**.

-The magic happens in the [`build step`](https://github.com/callmecavs/outset/blob/master/template/gulpfile.js), with the actual [boilerplate](https://github.com/callmecavs/outset/tree/master/template/src) being intentionally minimal.
+The magic happens in the [build](https://github.com/callmecavs/outset/blob/master/template/gulpfile.js), with the actual [boilerplate](https://github.com/callmecavs/outset/tree/master/template/src) being intentionally minimal.
 A more detailed explanation of both can be found below.

 ## Usage